 Tasks may make use of an executable if required.
-Tasks are configured within the scope of a job.
+Once a task is defined in the Bamboo system, it can then be specified in jobs by a plan administrator.
 A job can be configured to execute a number of tasks, on the same working directory.
 For example, before executing a Maven goal, the user could substitute specific files within the working directory, substitute version numbers, checkout source repositories or execute a script.

 When creating a new job or configuring an existing one, you need to specify the tasks that will execute the job's builds.
 You must specify an executable for each task.
 If you specify an Ant, Grails or Maven executable, you will also need to choose a JDK.

 When creating a new plan, you can configure the tasks for the plan's default job.

 Screenshot: Specifying a task for a job — Task Types